 Booking your vacation in a package through them has always saved me money over trying to book everything separately myself.

-If you do choose to plan your vacation with Get Away Today, you can use the coupon code: MommyMouse to save even more!
+If you do choose to plan your vacation with Get Away Today, you can use the coupon code: Clubhouse10 to save even more!

 Follow me on Instagram so you’ll always be informed then they are having a sale!

-Disney MaxPass is something that can be added to your Disneyland park ticket to enhance your experience.
+Disney Genie is something that can be added to your Disneyland park ticket to enhance your experience.

-With MaxPass, you are able to reserve Fastpasses for attractions at both Disneyland and Disney California Adventure, right on your mobile phone through the Disneyland app.
+With Genie+, you can reserve Lightning Lane passes for select attractions at both Disneyland and Disney California Adventure, right on your mobile phone through the Disneyland app.

 You will also have unlimited downloads of Photopass photos taken of you at Disneyland, including ride attraction photos.

-Disney MaxPass will cost you $15 per day, per person.
+Disney Genie+ will cost you $25-$30 per day, per person depending on demand for the day, but can be purchased ahead of time for a flat $25 per person per day.
 This extra cost can really add up if you are trying to stay within a budget.

-You will have to determine if the benefits of MaxPass outweigh this cost to see if it is right for your family.
+You will have to determine if the benefits of Genie+ outweigh this cost to see if it is right for your family.

 This is how I usually decide.
-If the parks are expected to be busy, I will usually purchase MaxPass at Disneyland.
+If the parks are expected to be busy, I will usually purchase Genie+ at Disneyland.

 If I plan to be there for 3 or more days, I will usually buy it for one day to make sure we get to go on all of the rides we want to.

-For all more information on Disney MaxPass plus all of my tips and trips, make sure to read this article, Disney MaxPass: Everything You Need to Know!
+For all more information on Disney Genie, Genie+ and lightning lane, make sure to read this article, Disney Genie: Your Own Personal Assistant at the Parks!

 I always give my kids a small budget that they can use to spend on a toy or souvenir.
-This method has another advantages as well.
-It teaches them money management skills!
+This method has another advantage as well because it teaches them money management skills!
 Win, win.

 There are also many stores around Disneyland, like Target and Walmart, where you can buy discounted souvenirs.